PENDULUM PUBLICATIONS

 Richard Craile - a watchmaker in the Blacksmiths' Company

 Richard Craile was one of the early 17th century watchmakers.
 He was born in 1600, the son of William Craile a curate of Grantham and apprenticed to Robert Grinkin about 1615.
-Richard witnessed his master's will in 1626 when Robert died so Richard was probably a journeyman at that time.
-He took his freedom of the BC on 18th January 1626/7 ...
+He took his freedom of the BC on 18th January 1626/7 . ...
 Read More.

 Picture